-'''

-<> sudo ./artisan threatq:sync-export --ignore-file-types="Malware
+sudo ./artisan threatq:sync-export --ignore-file-types="Malware Sample"

-Sample"

-'''

-This example will pull all objects, but will exclude the physical files attached to any File objects with the type Malware Sample.
-The File objects themselves (as well as their context and relationships) will still be included in the export tarball.
+This example pulls all objects, but excludes the physical files attached to any File objects with the type Malware Sample.
+The File objects themselves (as well as their context and relationships) are still included in the export tarball.

-Any File Type can be used with this option, and multiple File Types can be included as a comma-delimited list.
+Any File Type can be used with this option, and multiple File Types can be included as a commadelimited list.

-'''

-<> sudo ./artisan threatq:sync-export --ignore-filetypes="STIX,PDF,Malware Sample"
+sudo ./artisan threatq:sync-export --ignore-file-types="STIX,PDF,Malware Sample"

-'''